-Body odor (bromhidrosis) is excessive or abnormal body odor that results from the breakdown of sweat by bacteria and yeasts that normally live on the skin.
+Body odor is excessive or abnormal as the result of the breakdown of sweat by bacteria and yeasts that normally live on the skin.

 Sweat that is secreted by the apocrine glands, which are under the arms, in the genital area, around the anus, and around the nipples, does not have a foul odor until it is broken down (decomposed) by bacteria and yeasts that normally live on the skin.
 After decomposition, the odor becomes foul.